 Established in 2008 as a joint collaboration between the University of Saskatchewan and the University of Regina, the Johnson-Shoyama Graduate School of Public Policy (JSGS) has swiftly become one of Canada’s leading policy schools for educating graduate students and public servants interested in and devoted to advancing public value.
 Our students can select from a number of course-based and research programs offered on either campus or online.
 The Graduate Certificate in Social Economy and Co-operatives is being co-delivered with the Centre for the Study of Co-operatives at the U of S.

-This program begins in September of each year.
-The deadline to apply depends on your nationality:
+This program begins in May each year.
+The deadline to apply is February 1st.

 |Program||Expected Length||Project and/or thesis||Course based|

 |Graduate Certificate in Social Economy and Co-operatives||1 year|